IlyaSamoylov45/OnlineCourses/Database course/Textbook_Notes_for_lectures/A First Course in Database Systems Readings.md

   - Note that every superkey satisfies the first condition of a key: it functionally determines all other attributes of the relation.
 However, a superkey need not satisfy the second condition: minimality.

 Chapter 3.2 Rules About Functional Dependencies
-  - Suppose we are told of a set of FD’s that a relation satisfies.
-Often, we can deduce that the relation must satisfy certain other FD’s.
+  - Suppose we are told of a set of FD's that a relation satisfies.
+Often, we can deduce that the relation must satisfy certain other FD's.

 Chapter 3.2.1 Reasoning About Functional Dependencies
-  - FD’s often can be presented in several different ways, without changing the set of legal instances of the relation.
+  - FD's often can be presented in several different ways, without changing the set of legal instances of the relation.
 We say:
-    - Two sets of FD’s 5 and T are equivalent if the set of relation instances satisfying S is exactly the same as the set of relation instances satisfying T.
+    - Two sets of FD's 5 and T are equivalent if the set of relation instances satisfying S is exactly the same as the set of relation instances satisfying T.
-    - More generally, a set of FD’s S follows from a set of FD’s T if every relation instance that satisfies all the FD’s in T also satisfies all the FD’s in S.
+    - More generally, a set of FD's S follows from a set of FD's T if every relation instance that satisfies all the FD's in T also satisfies all the FD's in S.

 Chapter 3.2.2 The Splitting/Combining Rule
-  - A1, A2, . . . , An → B1, B2, . . . , Bm is equivalent to the set of FD’s:
+  - A1, A2, . . . , An → B1, B2, . . . , Bm is equivalent to the set of FD's:
   ```
   A1, A2, . . . , An → B1,
   A1, A2, . . . , An → B2,